Federer to skip clay-court season again

 Federer opted not to play on clay last year and returned to grand slam action by winning his eighth Wimbledon title in London.

-After suffering a surprise second-round exit to Australian outsider Thanasi Kokkinakis at the Miami Open, Federer confirmed he will miss the clay-court season again, as had been expected.
+And after suffering a surprise second-round exit to Thanasi Kokkinakis at the Miami Open on Saturday, Federer confirmed he will miss the clay-court season again, as had been expected.

 "I decided not to play in the clay season," Federer said.
 "I did not play very well last week either, but I have a little time to figure out how things are.